Yashwantrao Holkar: Early rebellion

+Conflict with Sindhia and Peshwa

 Battle of Poona

-In May 1802, Yashwantrao Holkar marched towards Pune.
-He kept on corresponding with the Peshwa, to whom he put forward the following propositions, which, if agreed to, would put an end to hostilities.

-He conquered Sendhwa, Chalisgaon, Dhulia, Malegaon, Parol, Ner, Ahmadnagar, Rahuri, Nashik, Sinnar, Dungargaon, Jamgaon, Pharabagh, Gardond, Pandharpur, Kurkumb, Narayangaon, Baramati, Purandhar, Saswad, Moreshwar, Thalner, and Jejuri.
+He conquered Sendhwa, Chalisgaon, Dhule, Malegaon, Parol, Ner, Yavatmal, Ahmadnagar, Rahuri, Nashik, Sinnar, Dungargaon, Jamgaon, Pharabagh, Gardond, Pandharpur, Kurkumb, Narayangaon, Baramati, Purandhar, Saswad, Moreshwar, Thalner, and Jejuri.
 On Sunday, 25 October 1802, on the festival of Diwali, Yashwantrao Holkar defeated the combined armies of Scindia and Peshwa at Hadapsar, near Pune.
-This Battle of Poona took place at Ghorpadi, Banwadi, and Hadapsar.
+This Battle of Poona took place at Ghorpadi, Wanawdi, and Hadapsar.
 Yashwantrao Holkar had ordered his army not to attack first and wait until 25 cannonballs were fired from other side; when 25 cannonballs were fired, Yashwantrao Holkar ordered his army to attack.
 As soon as he won the war, he ordered his army not to harm the civilians of Pune.
-When the Peshwa learned that he was defeated, fled from Pune via Parvati, Wadgaon, to Sinhagad.
+When the Peshwa learned that he was defeated, he fled from Pune via Parvati, Wadgaon, to Sinhagad.
 Yashwantrao Holkar asked the Peshwa to return to Pune.
 If Maharaja Yashwantrao Holkar wanted to arrest the Peshwa, he would have arrested him; but he sent food to Peshwa so that he didn't suffer.

-On 27 October 1802, Peshwa Bajirao II, along with Chimnaji, Baloji, and Kunjir along with some soldiers of Scindia, went to Raigad and spent one month in Virwadi.
-He then went to Suwarnadurgh, and on 1 December 1802, went to Bassein via a ship named Harkuriyan.
-The British offered him enticements to sign the Subsidiary Treaty in return for the throne.
-After deliberating for over a month, and after threats that his brother would otherwise be recognised as Peshwa, Bajirao II signed the treaty, surrendering his residual sovereignty and allowing the British to put him on the throne at Poona.
-This treaty was signed on 31 December 1802.

 The British also had to check the French influence in India.
 The British Government feared that if they had not adopted measures for the restoration of the Peshwa's authority, Yashwantrao Holkar would have either attacked the company's territories, or those of their ally the Nizam of Hyderabad.
-They felt, therefore, the restoration of the Peshwa under the protection of the British power was a measure indispensably requisite for the defence, not only of the territories of their allies, but of their own possessions bordering on the Marhatta dominions in the peninsula of India.
+They felt, therefore, the restoration of the Peshwa under the protection of the British power was a measure indispensably requisite for the defence, not only of the territories of their allies, but of their own possessions bordering on the Maratha dominions in the peninsula of India.

-Panse, Purandhare, and some other Maratha Sardars had requested the Peshwa to return to Pune and have a dialogue with the Holkars.
-Even Chimanaji was against signing a treaty with British.